 OG: "Yes.
 In the beginning, I had incredible amounts of crippling dysphoria every time I had to wear a dress at a shoot or on a runway, but I did it knowing that, eventually, I'd be able to choose my jobs (which would end up being more masculine).
 But along the way, I was actually able to get more comfortable with my femininity and that's why it's not as much of an issue anymore.
 Through this, I'm still exploring and experiencing my genders."

 OG: "I actually find it sort of gratifying that I'm able to disturb both boards because it shows me that kids like me have the opportunity to somehow disrupt the system even though we're subscribed to the system.
-So, even though I'm modelling and it's a binary world, it's just almost funny to me how that translates into mixing that up to where the fashion industry maybe isn't comfortable with it or used to it yet."
+So, even though I'm modeling and it's a binary world, it's just almost funny to me how that translates into mixing that up to where the fashion industry maybe isn't comfortable with it or used to it yet."

 OG: "You really have to develop thick skin.
 I'm constantly misgendered in the workplace and it is still something that I really have to learn how to deal with.
 But other models are usually very kind.
 It's moreso the older people in the technical jobs.
 I've worked with some incredible makeup artists and hair stylists but those are usually the people that give me the hardest time, or quiz me on my gender, or say, 'Hey, didn't you walk a men's show this morning?
 Why are you a woman now?'
 It's a lot of misgendering — point blank."